comit-network/RFCs/RFC-002-SWAP.md

 #### `protocol-unsupported`

-If the swap protocol specified in the `protocol` header is not known to the receiving party, they can use the `protocol-unsupported` error to communicate this to the other party.
+The protocol specified in the `protocol` header is not known to the receiving party.

 ##### `details`